Ridah Bin Saleh Al Yazidi: Joint Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three Executive orders related to the detention of individuals in Guantanamo.

 He put in place a new review system composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

-Al-Yazidi was one of the 126 individuals approved for transfer.
+Al Yazidi was one of the 126 individuals approved for transfer.

 Status during the Donald Trump administration

 Observers noted that President Barack Obama's administration made a push to transfer as many individuals from Guantanamo, as possible, during his last year.
-The Washington Post reported that Ridah bin Saleh al-Yazidi was one of the five individuals who had been cleared for release, who remained in Guantanamo when Donald Trump was inaugurated.
+The Washington Post reported that Ridah Bin Saleh Al Yazidi was one of the five individuals who had been cleared for release, who remained in Guantanamo when Donald Trump was inaugurated.
 During the election campaign Trump had promised that, once he took power, no one would ever leave detention at Guantanamo, that he would bring more individuals to be detained there.
-The Washington Post reported that Obama administration officials had gotten a country to accept al-Yazidi, but he declined their hospitality.
+The Washington Post reported that Obama administration officials had gotten a country to accept Al Yazidi, but he declined their hospitality.

+Release

+Al Yazidi was transferred to Tunisia on December 30, 2024.